AquerKing/VolFormGenerator/README.md

 # VolFormGenerator
-A small tool for simplifing making volunteer form which is needed when sign up for students etc. in HFUT SCI.
+A small tool for simplifing making volunteer form which is needed when sign up for students union etc. in HFUT SCI.